BCusack/Seon/Whitepaper.md

 ### **The Future of AI Communication and Interface**

-Natural language interaction forms the cornerstone of a Seon's functionality, enabling seamless and intuitive communication.
+Natural language interactions form the cornerstone of a Seon's functionality, enabling seamless and intuitive communication.
 This is achieved through advanced Natural Language Processing (NLP) techniques, including adaptive lightweight NLP models that learn and refine their understanding of individual user communication patterns over time (Chomsky & Halle, 1968).
 This adaptability allows a Seon to better interpret nuances of the individuals use of language, including sentiment, context, and intent, leading to more meaningful and relevant interactions.

 The intended primary communication interface is a discreet and unobtrusive earbud-with-microphone like device leveraging external device meshing technology, promoting continuous accessibility without disrupting daily activities.
 The Seon will leverage real-time Large Language Model (LLM) interactions to augment its knowledge base, ensuring access to up-to-date information and insights (Vaswani et al., 2017).
 This dynamic interaction with LLMs allows a Seon to respond to complex queries, engage in creative content interactions, and provide personalized recommendations based on the latest information available in a holistic manor.